Joecode22/Joe-Codes-Portfolio/README.md

 4. Work Section: The work section showcases a grid layout of projects, including project titles, images, and descriptions.
 Each project image is also a clickable link, leading to the respective project's repository or live demo.

-5. Contact Section: The contact section lists three ways to get in touch with the developer - GitHub, LinkedIn, and Email - presented in a horizontal list layout.
+5. Contact Section: The contact section lists GitHub, LinkedIn, and Email - presented in a horizontal list layout.